vekteo/ASRT_jsPsych/README.md

 <li><strong>initialDelay:</strong> the delay before the first trial of a block</li>

 <h2>How to start the task</h2>
 Open the <i>index.html</i> file in either the <i>offline</i> or <i>online</i> folder.
 When the offline version is started, you can customize the subject and session numbers (any number is accepted).
 If you start the offline version, a random subject ID will be allocated.
 In the offline versions, the subject number determines the used sequence (out of the 24 possible sequences).
-For the same subject number, the same sequence will be used with every session numbers.
+For the same subject number, the same sequence will be used with every session number.

 <h2>Browser requirements</h2>
 <p>Any browser except Safari and Internet Explorer.
 Recommended: Chrome.</p>